 You can also see namespace status for the cluster and individual namespaces.
 The status will be Monitoring when the system is collecting metrics and providing workload predictions.
 The status will be Collecting when all the namespaces in the cluster are in collecting state.
 When a namespace is in collecting state, the system will still collect metrics, but prediction tasks are paused.
-A namespace will also collect data if it was added into a cluster that does not automatically monitor for new namespaces.
+When a namespace is added to an existing cluster, it will collect data but will not be automatically monitored until it is manually set for monitoring.